Mac and Charlie Die

 "Mac and Charlie Die (Part 1 & 2)" are the fifth and sixth episodes of the fourth season of the FX sitcom It's Always Sunny in Philadelphia.
-The two-part episode was written by Charlie Day, Glenn Howerton, and series creator Rob McElhenney, and directed by Fred Savage and Matt Shakman.
-In the episode, Mac and Charlie fake their deaths and go into hiding after Mac's vengeful father, Luther, is released from prison.
+The two-part episode was written by Charlie Day, Glenn Howerton, and series creator Rob McElhenney, and directed by producers Fred Savage and Matt Shakman.
+They are the 37th and 38th overall episodes of the series.
+Both parts originally aired back-to-back on FX on October 2, 2008.

+The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Mac, and Frank Reynolds, Dennis' and Dee's legal father.
+The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.

+In the episodes, Mac and Charlie use Dee's car and credit cards to fake their deaths to avoid the wrath of Mac's father, who was released from prison and is out for vengeance.
+Meanwhile, Frank and Dennis discover a glory hole in one of the bathroom stalls.
+Dennis, Frank, and Dee then find unique ways to cope with the apparent loss of their friends.

 Plot

 Part 1

-After Mac and Charlie fail to frame Mac's father Luther (Gregory Scott Cummins) for threatening them at his parole hearing, Luther is released on parole.
+After Mac (Rob McElhenney) and Charlie (Charlie Day) fail to frame Mac's father Luther (Gregory Scott Cummins) for threatening them at his parole hearing, Luther is released on parole.
 Fearing that he will seek out vengeance on them, Mac and Charlie agree that the only way to avoid Luther's wrath is to fake their deaths.
-The two proceed to steal Dee's car and her purse and crash the car into a brick wall to stage their apparent suicide, although Mac is injured when he fails to jump out of the car before it hits the wall.
+The two proceed to steal Dee (Kaitlin Olson)'s car and her purse and crash the car into a brick wall to stage their apparent suicide, although Mac is injured when he fails to jump out of the car before it hits the wall.
 After failing to blow up the car using a hand grenade and a pistol, the two decide that they went far enough and go into hiding on the rooftop of Paddy's Pub.

 Meanwhile, a glory hole is discovered in the men's bathroom stalls at Paddy's.
-Dennis is intrigued by the hole and the experience of anonymous sex.
-Frank proceeds to take Dennis to an orgy, but he is left unimpressed and disgusted at the age and shape of the participants.
+Dennis (Glenn Howerton) is intrigued by the hole and the experience of anonymous sex.
+Frank (Danny DeVito) proceeds to take Dennis to an orgy, but he is left unimpressed and disgusted at the age and shape of the participants.
 Back at Paddy's, an eyehole is installed atop of the glory hole between the stalls.
 While Frank and Dennis are discussing potential scenarios while using the hole, Dee shows up and informs the two that Mac and Charlie are apparently dead.
 They play a suicide tape discovered at the scene but then proceed to argue over the demands made in Mac's will.
 As the three argue, Mac and Charlie listen from atop the roof.